 "So right now, I’m in a period of discovery and readjustment after we made the very difficult decision to wind down our company.
 I ran a fashion ecommerce business called Opsh with my four sisters and we had a team of 16 people.

 Opsh was a Universal Shopping Cart for the High Street Online – allowing women to shop across their favourite High Street brands with one account and check-out.
 At its peak, we had raised almost 1m in investment, had 30 top-tier retail customers and endorsements across business, fashion and tech.
 But we needed a second round of investment and Brexit scared off all our potential investors in the critical time-frame we needed to close.
 Here was the very difficult “farewell” letter we wrote to our audience:" says Jennie.

 1. What was the reason behind you starting your business?

 Sheer frustration with shopping online.
-Ease and simplicity is promised; and in certain verticals (like travel, hotels and grocerices) that promise has been delivered.
+Ease and simplicity is promised; and in certain verticals (like travel, hotels and groceries) that promise has been delivered.
 But not in fashion.
 The fashion industry is notoriously slow to change; the High Street even more so, and the seemingly obvious ability to shop across different brands in one place does not exist.
 The closest offering – Asos – is a wholesale model, meaning it only works with a select number of retail parties and only offers a selection of a range.
-So for example – I want to buy a pair of River Island jeans, a Cos jumper, a Zara jacket, Kurt Geiger shoes, a Topshop handbag and undies from Marks & Spencer – in one shopping transaction?
-Forget about it.
+So for example – I want to buy a pair of River Island jeans, a Cos jumper, a Zara jacket, Kurt Geiger shoes, a Topshop handbag and undies from Marks & Spencer.

 2. How did you start up?, kitchen table?
 Mum’s garage, renting premises?